kc3-lang/kc3/README.md

    - with_macro
  - HTTPd v0.2.0
    - dynamic pages (MVC)
+     - models are defined in `./app/models/`
      - controllers are defined in `./app/controllers/`
      - templates are defined in `./app/templates/`
+     - views are defined in `./app/views/`
-     - dynamic router is defined in `./config.router.kc3`
+     - dynamic router is defined in `./config/router.kc3`
        - For now we don't match request method and just match the start of the URL with `Str.starts_with?(url, route.path)`
-     - views are defined in `./app/views/`
+       - If there is no route or no controller or the controller does not return a HTTP response, a 404 error is returned.
+Other frameworks like Ruby on Rails or Phoenix do return a 500...
    - threads
      - env_fork_init
      - env_fork_clean